SoftInstigate/restheart-website/support-packages.md

 ### Commercial edition

-Due to the increment in companies asking to buy commercial services around RESTHeart, We are renewing our support offering and licensing scheme.
+Due to the increment in companies asking to buy commercial services around RESTHeart, we are renewing our support offering and licensing scheme.

 The **commercial license** grants using and embedding the latest major version of RESTHeart in commercial products, without the following limitations of the AGPL: